 This is a perfect time to engage in trick training with your companion.
 This allows you to help focus your bird’s energy into something rewarding.
 It also provides a distraction from the frustration that comes with a surge in hormones.
 Parakeets and conures are particularly receptive to this behavior modification.

-Alternatively, you can also provide safe items for your bird to chew on, such as newspaper, wood chunks and bird-safe twigs.
+Alternatively, you can also provide safe items for your bird to chew on, such as newspapers, wood chunks and bird-safe twigs.
 Chewing is a great way for birds to burn off energy.

 2. Provide the Right Nourishment